Heidi Bank

-Heidi Farsøe Bank (born 1 August 1972 in Hørsholm) is a Danish politician, who is a member of the Folketing for the Venstre political party.
+Heidi Farsøe Bank (born 1 August 1972) is a Danish politician, who is a member of the Folketing for the Venstre political party.
 She was elected into the Folketing in the 2019 Danish general election.
 She has a background as a real estate agent.

 Political career

 Bank first ran for a political office in the 2017 Danish local elections, where she was a candidate for Venstre in Aarhus Municipality.
 She was elected member of the municipal council with 2,109 votes cast for her.

 Bank was elected into parliament at the 2019 election, where she received 2,943 personal votes, securing a seat in the Folketing as a levelling seat.